Charela1702/AI-ChatBot/README.md

 - **Send Messages**: Type your message in the input box and press Enter to send.
 The AI response will appear in the chat area.
 - **New Chat**: Click on "New Chat" in the sidebar to start a new conversation.
 - **Delete Chat**: Click on the three dots next to a chat in the sidebar to delete it.
 A confirmation popup will appear.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-## Contact

-For any inquiries or feedback, feel free to contact [Harshil Chovatiya](mailto:harshilbmk@gmail.com).